yarms1/py-dictionary/checklist.md

 ## Code Style

-Make sure that you provide message when exception raises.
+Make sure that you provide a message when an exception raises.

 ## Code Efficiency